-As the University continues to expand its academic programs in response to the University's Strategic Plan, academic officials will work in concert with Assistant Provost Serenity Rose King to prepare proposals for new degree and certificate programs and requests for approval from the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), The University of Texas System (UT System), and the Texas Higher Education Coordinating Board (THECB).
+As the University continues to expand its academic programs in response to the University's Strategic Plan, academic officials will work in concert with Associate Provost Serenity Rose King to prepare proposals for new degree and certificate programs and requests for approval from the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), The University of Texas System (UT System), and the Texas Higher Education Coordinating Board (THECB).

 For assistance with new degree program proposals, new certificate proposals, or administrative change requests, please contact Serenity Rose King, Associate Provost for Policy and Program Coordination, via email or by phone at 972.883.6749.

 - New Degree Program Forms

 - Administrative Change Request Forms (e.g. changing an existing degree program or creating a new or changing an existing department)

 New programs and some changes to existing programs may require prior approval from the Southern Association of Colleges and Schools Commission on Colleges, our primary accrediting agency.
 In such cases, the Substantive Change Prospectus (no more than 25 pages plus appendices) must be completed.
 Some changes may require only prior notification rather than prior approval.
 Please refer to the approval matrix for substantive change procedures.
 You will also want to review the SACSCOC Policy on Substantive Changes for complete details.

 The University of Texas at Dallas (UT Dallas) keeps a current list of undergraduate and graduate programs with CIP codes.

 - The term Concentration is often used interchangeably with other terms such as Designation, Emphasis, Option, Pathway, Specialization, or Track.